-As a CrossFit coach and personal trainer, one of the most common goals I hear from my clients is the desire to perform a strict pull-up.
-A strict pull-up is an exercise that requires a lot of upper body strength and technique.
+A goal we hear from our clients is the desire to perform their first strict pull-up.
+A strict pull-up requires a lot of upper body strength and technique.
 It involves pulling your body weight up to a bar, using only your arms and back muscles, without any momentum or kipping.
 If you’re new to fitness or have never attempted a pull-up before, it can seem like an impossible feat.
 However, with dedication, consistent training, and the right approach, anyone can achieve their first strict pull-up.

 The first step to getting your first pull-up is to focus on strengthening the muscles used in the exercise.
 The main muscles used in a pull-up are the lats (latissimus dorsi), biceps, and upper back muscles.
 Incorporate exercises that target these muscles into your workout routine, such as rows, lat pull-downs, chin-ups, and bicep curls.
 Start with a weight that challenges you but allows you to complete three sets of 8-10 reps with good form.
 Gradually increase the weight as you get stronger.